Annella Zervas

-Mary Annella Zervas (7 April 1900 – 14 August 1926) was a Benedictine nun who died after a three-year battle with the skin disease Pityriasis rubra pilaris.
-Prior to the 1960s, Sister Annella's grave in St. Joseph, Minnesota was considered a place of pilgrimage.
+Mary Annella Zervas, O.S.B. (born Anna Cordelia Zervas; April 7, 1900 – August 14, 1926), was an American Catholic religious sister who joined the Benedictines and died at 26 after a three-year battle with pityriasis rubra pilaris.
+Until the 1960s, Zervas's grave in St. Joseph, Minnesota was considered a place of Christian pilgrimage, and it became one again around 2008.

+On October 15, 2023, Bishop Andrew Cozzens of Crookston announced that he was beginning an inquiry into her life that could lead to the opening of a cause for her canonization.
+The US bishops voted to approve the cause on November 12, 2024, and it is scheduled to be formally opened on October 9, 2025.

 Early life

-Anna Cordelia Zervas was born in Moorhead, Minnesota on 7 April 1900.
-Her father, Hubert Zervas, an immigrant from the village of Immekeppel, in the German Empire, was a butcher and ran a local meat market.
-Her mother, Emma (née Levitre) Zervas, was born in Saint-Theodore-d'Acton, Quebec.
+Zervas was born Anna Cordelia Zervas in Moorhead, Minnesota, on April 7, 1900.
+Her father, Hubert Zervas, an immigrant from the village of Immekeppel in the German Empire, was a butcher and ran a local meat market.
+Her mother, Emma (née Levitre) Zervas, was born in Saint-Theodore-d'Acton, Quebec, Canada.